ServiceStackApps/EmailContacts/README.md

 ### Configuring an MQ Server in ServiceStack

 Once the Rabbit MQ broker is started we can start using it.
-Configuring an MQ Server is done the same way in ServiceStack, e.g:
+Configuring an MQ Server in ServiceStack are all done in the same way, e.g:

 ```csharp
 container.Register<IMessageService>(c => new RabbitMqServer());